GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.38.0 =

+* Enhancement: compatibility with WordPress 6.6 and 6.7.
+* Enhancement: raises minimum WordPress version to 6.5.
+* Enhancement: updated list of available Google Fonts.
+* Minor code quality improvements and bug fixes.

 = 1.37.0 =

 * Feature: added support for [stickers](https://amp.dev/documentation/components/stories/amp-story-audio-sticker) for users to click and unmute the story.